erikh/saturn/README.md

 saturn provides you with a CLI interface to calendaring much in the way [timewarrior](https://github.com/GothenburgBitFactory/timewarrior) does with tasks.
 It also provides you with several methods to query and notify yourself of important appointments.

+[Here](https://asciinema.org/a/XkRCXcgucQCRYassutGLMlWqq) is a demo of it in action.

 ## Entry language

 Entry language is basically: